A Modeler and Artist With Many Interests

 Chris wrote of one of his newly finished projects, “There is a mill-style engine that uses the same combination throttle/direction valve that the Marion steam shovels used, which eliminates the need for an external mechanical reversing linkage.
 It uses a two-layer D valve with four steam ports, rather than the usual three ports, and internally reverses the flow of steam and exhaust in the throttle valve.
 This all allows for a single lever to control both the speed and direction of a steam engine.”

-Chris also made a video of the Marion-valved engine running.
+Chris also made a video of the Marion-valved engine running, which can be viewed below.
 He noted that it self-starts in both directions, and the throttle function works well.
 Needless to say, Chris was pleased with how it turned out.

 With regard to his other engine, Chris said, “The second one, just finished, is a 1/4 scale version of a Stanley Model 735 Steam Car engine, built using plans from the Stanley Museum up in Maine.
 This is their prototype piston-valved engine, which Stanley built just a handful of.”

-Chris also posted a video of the finished Stanley 735 engine.
+Chris also posted a video of the finished Stanley 735 engine (shown below).
 He has been keeping busy!
 Along with the engines, Chris noted, “I did finish the Mann Steam Wagon this winter, and have started in on the Holly pumping engine from the Ward Pumping Station.”

 Chris’ Mann Steam Wagon model is based on a surviving Mann truck in a museum outside Vancouver.
 The model has a working boiler and two-cylinder compound engine, driving a 3-speed transmission with a chain drive to the differential on the rear axle.